vonajs/vona/packages-docs/guide/aop/internal/aop-method.md

 - When using AOP Method, just provide the parameter value directly

-### 5. App config
+### 5. App Config

-AOP Method parameters can be configured in App config
+AOP Method parameters can be configured in App Config

 `src/backend/config/config/config.ts`